privacy-scaling-explorations/taz-apps/README.md

 ### Subgraphs

-The subgraphs folder includes subgraph files for each of the two TAZ contracts. `web-app/helpers/subgraphs.js` is the class used to make subgraph api queries.
+The two subgraph folders include deployment files for each of the TAZ contracts. `web-app/helpers/subgraphs.js` is the class used to make subgraph api queries.

-The taz-token subgraph has entities Token, Violation, and Vote.
+The taz-artwork subgraph has entities Token, Violation, and Vote.
 The taz-message subgraph has entities Message, Violation, and MemberAddeds.

 Entity data is derived from events, plus some rollup attributes such as TotalVotes and HasViolation.